 - 9. Conflict Monitor-a device used to detect and respond to improper or conflicting signal indications and improper operating voltages in a traffic controller assembly. - 10.
 Controller Assembly-a complete electrical device mounted in a cabinet for controlling the operation of a highway traffic signal. - 11.
 Controller Unit-that part of a controller assembly that is devoted to the selection and timing of the display of signal indications. - 12.
-Crosswalk-(a) that part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the highway measured from the curbs or in the absence of curbs, from the edges of the traversable roadway, and in the absence of a sidewalk on one side of the roadway, the part of a roadway included within the extension of the lateral lines of the sidewalk at right angles to the centerline; (b) any portion of a roadway at an intersection or elsewhere distinctly indicated for pedestrian crossing by lines or other markings on the surface. - 13.
+Crosswalk-(a) that part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the highway measured from the curbs or in the absence of curbs, from the edges of the traversable roadway, and in the absence of a sidewalk on one side of the roadway, the part of a roadway included within the extension of the lateral lines of the sidewalk at right angles to the centerline; (b) any portion of a roadway at an intersection or elsewhere distinctly indicated as a pedestrian crossing by lines on the surface, which may be supplemented by a contrasting pavement texture, style, or color. - 13.
 Cycle Length-the time required for one complete sequence of signal indications. - 14.
 Dark Mode-the lack of all signal indications at a signalized location.
 (The dark mode is most commonly associated with power failures, ramp meters, beacons, and some movable bridge signals.) - 15.
-Detector-a sensing device used for determining the presence or passage of vehicles or pedestrians. - 16.
-Emergency Vehicle Traffic Control Signal-a special traffic control signal that assigns the right-of-way to an authorized emergency vehicle. - 17.
-Flasher-a device used to turn highway traffic signal indications on and off at a repetitive rate of approximately once per second. - 18.
-Flashing (Flashing Mode)-a mode of operation in which a traffic signal indication is turned on and off repetitively. - 19.
-Full-Actuated Operation-a type of traffic control signal operation in which all signal phases function on the basis of actuation.
+Detector-a device used for determining the presence or passage of vehicles or pedestrians. - 16.
+Dual-Arrow Signal Section-a type of signal section designed to include both a yellow arrow and a green arrow. - 17.
+Emergency Beacon-a special type of beacon used to warn and control traffic at an unsignalized location where emergency vehicles enter or cross a street or highway. - 18.
+Emergency Vehicle Traffic Control Signal-a special traffic control signal that assigns the right-of-way to an authorized emergency vehicle. - 19.
+Flasher-a device used to turn highway traffic signal indications on and off at a repetitive rate of approximately once per second. - 20.
+Flashing-an operation in which a highway traffic signal indication is turned on and off repetitively.